 During the Neolithic Age, also known as the New Stone Age, people pursued construction as much as they could, without the use of wood working.
 They made tools from mud, grass, stone, wood, and animal remains such as hide, tusks, and bone.
 These tools allowed them to build simple structures like temporary huts, tents, stone monuments, and tombs.

+With the end of the Bronze Age, our history of construction timeline pushes forward.
 During the Iron Age, iron and the even stronger steel gave way to a new tool: the first plane, which allowed for fine wood-shaping and, therefore, more complex structures.
 While civilizations advanced at different rates, here are some major accomplishments from across the globe during this time:

 With the rise of the Italian Renaissance, the construction trade began to make the important distinction between designer and builder.
 This separation allowed each role to develop greater depth of expertise.
 With a greater-than-ever focus on appearance, Romans displayed their religious and cultural pride through arches and domes, particularly on churches.
 These stylistic choices allowed Romans to heavily influence construction and architecture across Europe, spreading all the way to England’s St. Paul Cathedral.

+Construction history continued onward.
 The first industrial revolution in the late 1600s was a result of the creation of large-scale iron production.
 Iron, particularly cast iron, was readily available to construct new building frames and strengthen existing ones.
 Glass also began to be manufactured, but many limitations still existed, such as a continued dependence on wood for cranes and scaffolding.

 Progress accelerated in the 1800s, the most commonly referenced industrial revolution, sparked by electricity and railroads.
 Wrought iron structures improved, allowing the invention of high-rise buildings.
 Some advancements included the use of brick casing to protect the iron structures from heat caused by potential fires, and foundations filled with concrete to support the heavier loads.
 Electric elevators allowed for easy transportation through buildings, and daylight could be supplemented by electric light.
 Internal-combustion engines manufactured power the construction trade had yet to see.